ThomasKear/Bamazon/README.md

 **Bamazon Manager Interface**
 <hr>

-The Bamazon Manager Interface alows users to view and edit the inventory of the store
+The Bamazon Manager Interface allows users to view and edit the inventory of the store

 ![managerprompt](https://cloud.githubusercontent.com/assets/22185509/25933418/9a5ef41e-35e4-11e7-8d25-a574f60af1a8.JPG)

-The first option allows the user to see the list of products that are currently for sale, what deparment the item belongs to, the price of the product and how much stock is left for that product.
+The first option allows the user to see the list of products that are currently for sale, what department the item belongs to, the price of the product and how much stock is left for that product.

 ![managerview](https://cloud.githubusercontent.com/assets/22185509/25933459/e7ba901a-35e4-11e7-8e33-d4ff1082ccb0.JPG)